 See my consulting profile at Edument, the company I have worked for since 2010.
 I am co-founder of Edument Central Europe, based in Prague.

-High quality software developer training and mentoring in software architecture, .Net, Git, Perl, and more.
+High quality software developer training and mentoring in software architecture, .Net, Git, Raku, and more.
 Software development consulting.
 Based in Sweden and the Czech Republic.

 Employee #1, co-founder of Edument Central Europe sro.

-A virtual machine for the Perl 6 language, with dynamic optimization (type specialization, inlining, OSR), parallel generational garbage collection, and great Unicode support.
+A virtual machine for the Raku language, with dynamic optimization (type specialization, inlining, OSR, EA), parallel generational garbage collection, and great Unicode support.

 Founder, architect, and lead developer.